MAIF/otoroshi/manual.next/src/main/paradox/entities/data-exporters.md

 For the last part, the `Exporter configuration` will be detail individually.

+## Matching and projections

+@@@ warning
+TODO: this section needs to be written
+@@@

 ## Elastic

+With this kind of exporter, every matching event will be sent to an elastic cluster (in batch).
+It is quite useful and can be used in combination with [elastic read in global config](./global-config.html#analytics-elastic-dashboard-datasource-read-)

 * `Cluster URI`: Elastic cluster URI
 * `Index`: Elastic index